dsanchor/call-center-voice-agent-accelerator/README.md

     azd up
     ```
     It will prompt you to provide an `azd` environment name (like "flask-app"), select a subscription from your Azure account, and select a location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.
 If you get an error with deployment, changing the location can help, as there may be availability constraints for some of the resources.

+    The deployment will automatically:
+    - Create an Azure AI Foundry project and agent
+    - Configure System Assigned managed identity for the Container App
+    - Set up the required environment variables (AZURE_AGENT_PROJECT_NAME, AZURE_AGENT_ID)
+    - Grant necessary permissions for the managed identity to access Azure AI services

 4. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI, and you should see the API output! 🎉